If you produce pre-packed food, you need to follow allergen labelling requirements set out in EU Food Information for Consumers Regulation (EU FIC).

 - ‘Allergen Advice: for allergens including cereals that contain gluten see ingredients in red’

-When it comes to alcoholic drinks where no ingredients list is present, allergens can be indicated by the word ‘contains’ followed by the name of the allergen.
+For alcoholic drinks with no ingredients list, allergens can be indicated by the word ‘contains’ followed by the name of the allergen.

 Precautionary allergen labelling